Drag The Appropriate Labels To Their Respective Targets Brain

 How often should I repeat the labeling activity?

 Aim for 2‑3 sessions per week, with each session spaced by at least 24 hours.
-This spacing leverages the spacing effect, a well‑documented memory‑enhancing principle But it adds up..
+This spacing leverages the spacing effect, a well‑documented memory‑enhancing principle Worth keeping that in mind.
+Turns out it matters..

 Do I need special software, or can I do it manually?